Andy Kumar

-VJ Andy, also known as Andy Kumar, is a British television personality based in India.
+Andy Kumar, previously known as VJ Andy, is a British television personality based in India.
 He worked as Video Jockey for Channel V and has hosted several television programs including Dare 2 Date a dating reality show.
 He was a contestant in the seventh season of Bigg Boss, finishing fifth.

 Early life

-Andy was born Anand Vijay Kumar to a Punjabi Hindu family in Slough, Berkshire, United Kingdom.
+Kumar was born Anand Vijay Kumar to an Indian Punjabi Hindu family in Slough, Berkshire, United Kingdom.
 He lives and works in Mumbai, India.

 Career

-VJ An Beauty and the Geek and hosted What's With Indian Women on Fox Traveller India with comedian Sanjay Rajoura.
+Kumar hosted Beauty and the Geek and What's With Indian Women on Fox Traveller India with comedian Sanjay Rajoura.
 In September 2013, he was a contestant on the Indian reality TV show Bigg Boss 7.
 In 2014 he was seen as a contestant on Jhalak Dikhhla Jaa 7.
 In October 2015, Andy was seen in the reality show I Can Do That.

 Personal life

 Kumar has been reported in his country to be a member of the LGBT community.